ukparliament/ApiManagement/readme.md

 * `<link href="https://api.parliament.uk/Live/fixed-query/person_by_id?person_id=bpM8fJmB" rel="alternate" type="text/turtle">`

-The `type` parameters specify the format so similar lines to this one show the other formats available.
+The `type` parameters specify the format so similar lines show the other formats available.

 Associated with APIs are policies governing their use.
-Publicly facing APIs can have policies which:
+Publicly facing APIs may include:
-* provide caching
+* caching;
-* restrict their use to avoid an external DoS attack.
+* restrictions on their use to avoid a DoS attack.

 For internal use there are no such restrictions.